 - Square Footage: 300 to 2000

-Growing up in a northern climate I remember my dad’s torpedo heater well.
-On cold days in the workshop this would occasionally make an appearance to quickly warm the shop after extended periods of the shop doors being opened.
+Growing up in a northern climate, I remember my dad’s torpedo heater well.
+On cold days in the workshop, this would occasionally appear to quickly warm the shop after extended periods of opening the shop doors.

 Key features: